Cosmian/client/documentation/docs/cli/main_commands.md

 `--key-id [-k] <KEY_ID>` The private key unique identifier If not specified, tags should be specified

+`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
+To specify multiple tags, use the option multiple times

 `--data-encryption-algorithm [-d] <DATA_ENCRYPTION_ALGORITHM>` The data encryption algorithm.
-If not specified, aes-gcm is used
+If not specified, aes-gcm is used.

-Possible values:  `"AesGcm", "AesXts"` [default: `"aes-gcm"`]
+Possible values:  `"aes-gcm", "aes-xts"` [default: `"aes-gcm"`]

 `--key-encryption-algorithm [-e] <KEY_ENCRYPTION_ALGORITHM>` The optional key encryption algorithm used to decrypt the data encryption key.

-Possible values:  `"AesGcm", "AesXts", "RFC5649"`
+Possible values:  `"aes-gcm", "aes-xts", "rfc5649"`

-`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
-To specify multiple tags, use the option multiple times

 `--output-file [-o] <OUTPUT_FILE>` The encrypted output file path